WNobsi/kioptrix.level1-using-Metaploit-/readme.md

 - RPC Services (Ports 111 and 32768)
 - SSH (Port 22)

 The scan reveals multiple outdated services, suggesting there may be several valid paths to compromise the target.
-The next phase should focus on thorough enumeration of each exposed service before attempting exploitation.
+The next phase should focus on thorough enumeration of each exposed service before attempting exploitation.---

 # Enumerating HTTP and HTTPS (Port 80 and 443)

 ## Web Enumeration with Nikto